Dennis Hopper: 1967–1986: Breakthrough and acclaim

+1987–2010: Later work and final roles

+In 1987 he acted in the neo-noir thriller Black Widow alongside Debra Winger, the action comedy Straight to Hell, the adventure film Running Out of Luck starring Mick Jagger and the romantic comedy The Pick-up Artist starring Molly Ringwald and Robert Downey Jr. In 1988, he directed Colors, a critically acclaimed police procedural about gang violence in Los Angeles starring Sean Penn and Robert Duvall.
 Hopper plays an aging hippie prankster in the 1990 comedy Flashback, fleeing in a Furthur-like old bus to the tune of Steppenwolf's "Born to Be Wild".
-He was nominated for an Emmy Award for the 1991 HBO film Paris Trout.
+Hopper teamed with Nike in the early 1990s to make a series of television commercials.
+He appeared as a "crazed referee" in those ads.
+Hopper appeared on the final two episodes of the cult 1991 television show Fishing with John with host John Lurie.
+He was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for the 1991 HBO film Paris Trout.
 Shortly thereafter, he played drug smuggler and DEA informant Barry Seal in the HBO film Doublecrossed.

-He starred as King Koopa in Super Mario Bros., a 1993 critical and commercial failure loosely based on the video game of the same name.
+He starred as King Koopa in Super Mario Bros., a 1993 critical and commercial failure loosely based on the video game of the same name, although the film and his role would eventually find a cult following.
 In 1993, he played Clifford Worley in True Romance.
 He co-starred in the 1994 blockbuster Speed with Keanu Reeves and Sandra Bullock, and as magic-phobic H.P.
-Lovecraft in the TV movie Witch Hunt.

-In 1995, Hopper played a greedy TV self-help guru, Dr. Luther Waxling in Search and Destroy.
+Lovecraft in the television movie Witch Hunt.
+In 1995, Hopper played a greedy television self-help guru, Dr. Luther Waxling in Search and Destroy.
 The same year, he starred as Deacon, the one-eyed nemesis of Kevin Costner in Waterworld.
 And in 1996 he starred in the science fiction comedy Space Truckers directed by Stuart Gordon.
-Hopper was originally cast as Christof in the 1998 Peter Weir film, The Truman Show, but left due to "creative differences".
-In 1999, he starred in The Prophet's Game (a dark thriller), directed by David Worth and also starring Stephanie Zimbalist, Robert Yocum, Sandra Locke, Joe Penny and Tracey Birdsall.
+Also in 1996 he appeared as art dealer Bruno Bischofberger in Basquiat.
+Hopper was originally cast as Christof in the 1998 Peter Weir film, The Truman Show, but left during the filming due to "creative differences"; he was replaced by Ed Harris.
+In 1999, he starred in The Prophet's Game (a dark thriller), directed by David Worth and also starring Stephanie Zimbalist, Robert Yocum, Sondra Locke, Joe Penny and Tracey Birdsall.
 In 2003, Hopper was in the running for the dual lead in the indie horror drama Firecracker, but was ousted at the last minute in favor of Mike Patton.
-In 2005, Hopper played Paul Kaufman in George A. Romero's Land of the Dead.
-In 2008, Hopper starred in An American Carol.
-In 2008 he also played The Death in Wim Wenders' Palermo Shooting.
-His last major feature film appearance was in the 2008 film Elegy with Ben Kingsley, Penélope Cruz and Debbie Harry.
-For his last performance, he was the voice of Tony, the alpha-male of the Eastern wolf pack in the 2010 3D computer animated film Alpha and Omega.
-He died before the movie was released.
-This brought the directors to dedicate the film to his memory at the beginning of the movie credits.

-Hopper filmed scenes for The Other Side of the Wind in 1971, appearing as himself; after decades of legal, financial and technical delays, the film was finally released on Netflix in 2018.